|Some trees and shrubs are already producing their spring growth.|

 *I still had some frozen pesto, so it was time to use it.
 Here's a link to my pesto recipe.

 |That's me with the braids camping on an island in Long Lake in the Adirondacks.|

 The making of an advocateOver the past few weeks I scanned the old family slides into digital files and was struck by how hard my parents worked to get us out into nature.
 We camped every year, took car trips and we were encouraged to play outside.
 I wrote about how much their efforts have influenced my life and now I have the time to be a real advocate FOR Mother Nature.
-See my post A look back to find lessons for the future over on the Native Plants and Wildlife Gardens blog.
+See my post A look back to find lessons for the future over on the Beautiful Native Plants blog.

 Green Gardening Matters,